top of page

 Transparency

 For example, say an insurance company had 1,000 homeowners each paying $1,000 in annual premiums for a total of $1 million per year.
-If the average home costs $250,000, then that would mean only 3 out of 1,000 households would actually be covered by the policy (after the insurance company takes their cut).
-Having only 3 out of 1,000 customers being covered per year isn't very good for the policyholder.
+If the average home costs $250,000, then that would mean only 3 out of 1,000 households would actually be covered by their policy (after the insurance company takes their cut).
+Having only 3 out of 1,000 customers being covered per year isn't very good odds for the policyholder.

 Forced Participation

-Due to the general nature of insurance being a pyramid scheme where there isn't a guarantee that everyone will benefit, it would be immoral for governments to force its citizens to purchase an insurance policy for any reason.
-For example, requiring drivers to have auto insurance or the individual may lose their driver's license is actually a violation of a person's civil rights.
+Due to the general nature of all insurance policies being essentially pyramid schemes (where there isn't a guarantee that everyone will benefit), it would be immoral for governments to force their citizens to purchase insurance for any reason.

 Territorial Boundaries

 Since some areas of the country may experience a greater number of natural disasters than others (e.g., California fires, flooding near coastal areas, etc.), it may be better to restrict the payout of such claims to be limited within a state's/province's boundaries.
-Doing so would be more fair to those who would have to otherwise pay for those who live in high-risk areas.
+Doing so would be more fair to those who would otherwise have to pay for those who live in high-risk areas.

 Financial Liability